 After a year away, maybe thinking that I hadn’t traveled enough I decided to follow my mom and my sister to Congo, the land of my ancestors.
 I love solo travelling but truth be told I was glad to embark on this adventure with them.
 Even China which was my most challenging trip until then didn’t cause me to live such a cultural chock.

-We went in November 2016, 8 years after my first trip back.
-The first time I went back for 10 days and I don’t really have a good memory of that first trip.
-I was raised in France but I always thought that Congo was an integral part of me, therefore I didn’t think that I would need to adjust in any way for that first trip.
-Let’s just say that thinking that way was a mistake, I had the hardest time adjust and feel like I belonged and I wasn’t necessarily looking forward to going back.
+This wasn’t my first time back to Congo.
+It was my second time, as a grown up and happened 8 years after my first trip back.
+The first time I went back, was only for 10 days and I don’t really have a good memory of it.
+I was raised in France but I always thought that Congo was an integral part of me, so I didn’t think that I would need to adjust in any way when going back for so first time after so many years away.
+Let’s just say that thinking that way was a mistake.
+It was hard for me to adjust and feel like I belonged so I wasn’t necessarily looking forward to going back.

 The birth of my nephews, in 2011 and 2015, made me reconsider a little bit.
 For me their coming into this world, made want to know more about that part of my heritage, so that I could share it with them.
 But it was not the only reason, I also had a few entrepreneurial ventures I wanted to test out and thought Congo could be a good place to do so.